Jacques Sylla

-Jacques Hugues Sylla (July 1946 – 26 December 2009) was a Malagasy politician.
+Jacques Hugues Sylla (22 July 1946 – 26 December 2009) was a Malagasy politician.
 He was the Prime Minister of Madagascar under President Marc Ravalomanana from February 2002 to January 2007.
 He subsequently served as the President of the National Assembly of Madagascar from October 2007 to March 2009.

 Life and career

-Sylla was born on the island of Sainte-Marie, Analanjirofo, off the east coast of Madagascar.
+Sylla was born on 22 July 1946 on the island of Sainte-Marie, Analanjirofo, off the east coast of Madagascar.
 He was the son of Albert Sylla, who served as Foreign Minister under Madagascar's first President, Philibert Tsiranana, until being killed in a plane crash in July 1967.
 He served as Foreign Minister himself from 1993 to 1996, under President Albert Zafy.
 He was an opponent of President Didier Ratsiraka and was one of the lawyers advising Marc Ravalomanana when he was elected Mayor of Antananarivo in 1999.
 Sylla was also a founder of the Toamasina section of the National Committee for the Observation of Elections.

 Sylla backed Ravalomanana in the crisis that followed the December 2001 presidential election and argued Ravalomanana's case before the High Constitutional Court.
 On February 26, 2002, in the midst of the crisis, Ravalomanana named Sylla as Prime Minister, a few days after Ravalomanana declared himself president.
 After Ravalomanana was sworn in for a second time in early May, Sylla was reappointed as Prime Minister on May 9.

 Later in 2002, Sylla became the Secretary General of the ruling Tiako I Madagasikara (TIM) party; this marked the first time that he had ever been a member of a political party.

 Sylla resigned as Prime Minister on 19 January 2007, at the end of Ravalomanana's first term; his resignation was accepted by Ravalomanana, who appointed Charles Rabemananjara as Prime Minister on 20 January.

 In the September 2007 parliamentary election, Sylla stood as a TIM candidate in the Sainte-Marie constituency, winning with 51.04% of the vote according to provisional results.
 When the new session of the National Assembly began, Sylla was elected as President of the National Assembly on October 23, 2007; he was the only candidate and received 123 votes from the 124 deputies present, with one blank vote.

 As President of the National Assembly, Sylla was an ex officio member of the national political bureau of TIM and therefore remained on the political bureau at TIM's May 2008 congress.

 Sylla was a Catholic, a Côtier, and had dual Malagasy and French nationality.